Omeiizaa/Python-Playground/Bank Customer Data/README.md

 # Bank System Project

-This folder contains a simple Python banking system that allows users to:
+This is a simple Python banking system

-- Add new users with an account number, account name, balance, and pin.
-- Perform deposits and withdrawals for users.
-- View the current users in the bank's database.

 ## Features